AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 > **Actually, most "compilers" today are drivers that call compiler, assembler, or linker depending on the input file and command.

 Getting `gcc` on Linux is trivial.
-If you are on Windows, you can use a Linux virtual machine (I use `vmware player 17` + `Ubuntu 22.04`).
-Or, use `MinGW-W64` + `Git Bash` (remember to add `mingw64/bin` to system PATH) if you choose this way.
+If you are on Windows, you can use a Linux virtual machine (I use `vmware player 17` + `Ubuntu 22.04`) or `MinGW-W64` + `Git Bash` (remember to add `mingw64/bin` to system PATH if you choose this way).

-UCLA has a good short tutorial on how to use gcc to compile C/C++ program: `https://web.cs.ucla.edu/classes/fall14/cs143/project/cpp/gcc-intro.html`
+UCLA has a good [one-page tutorial](https://web.cs.ucla.edu/classes/fall14/cs143/project/cpp/gcc-intro.html) on how to use gcc to compile C/C++ program:

 #### .exe, .out, and .elf

-Let's take a look at what we have.
+Let's take a look at what we have for gcc compilers.

 ```bash
 gcc main.c